diambra/docs/content/closedbeta.en.md

 ```
 where instead of `<docker image>` you will use the `registry/name:tag` indicated at the top of the package page (i.e. `ghcr.io/diambra/agent-random-1:main`, making sure to use the latest available tag).

+{{% notice note %}}
+By default, the random agent will randomly select the game on which to run.
+If you want to specify it, use the `--gameId` command line argument that our pre-built image accepts, leveraging the command line interface when submitting the docker image as follows: `diambra agent submit <docker image> "--gameId" "tektagt"`.
+Additional similar use cases are covered in the <a href="./#append-args-or-override-submissions-entrypoint-via-cli">"Append args or override submissions entrypoint via CLI"</a> section below.
+{{% /notice %}}

-You will receive a confirmation of the submission, its identification number as well as the url where to see the results, something similar to the following:
+After running the command, you will receive a submission confirmation, its identification number as well as the url where to see the results, something similar to the following:

 ```
 diambra agent submit ghcr.io/diambra/agent-random-1:main